tmtsoftware/csw-prototype/alarms/README.md

   def acknowledgeAlarm(alarmKey: AlarmKey): Future[Unit]

   /**
-   * Starts monitoring the severity levels of the alarm(s) matching by the given key *
+   * Starts monitoring the severity levels of the alarm(s) matching the given key *
    * @param alarmKey      the key for the alarm
    * @param subscriberOpt if defined, an actor that will receive an AlarmStatus message whenever the severity of an alarm changes